iainm342/milestone-3/readme/testing.md

 | add_cookbook.html | **warning** Section lacks heading - jinja error from flash message section |
 | edit_cookbook.html | **warning** Section lacks heading - jinja error from flash message section |

+The **warnings** are persistent on all pages due to the section element present on all pages for the flash messages.
+As this is a **warning**, I have assumed that all pages have passed validation.

 CSS Errors:

 - CSS passed with no errors.